uni-notes/uni-notes/docs/Misc/Project_Management/index.md

 Project Management is the planning, organization, securing, motivation and control of resources to successfully complete a project, while minimizing unproductive efforts

+## IDK

+Every project should have the following

+- Clear goal
+- Project valuation: NPV

 ## Project Management Models

 |                 |                                                              | Advantage                             | Disadvantages                                                |